stuartellis/stuartellis-site-hugo/content/articles/google-search-optimizing.md

 * *Evaluable*: Help Google understand the content
 * *Speed* is a ranking factor

 Google research indicates that users consider speed to be the most important factor in how they feel about a site.
+The break-point is five seconds: In 2018, DoubleClick analytics show a 53% lower bounce rate for mobile sites that have load times of less than five seconds.

 # URLs